arrahman17/Learning-Analytics-Project-/README.md

  - For providing us such a platform to learn the theoritical concept as well as the practical skills
  - To improve communication, presentation ,theoritical and practical skills
  - And having the oppurtunity to Brainstorm ideas during workshops and as well as have the chance to work with globally minded  students
- - This project was the part of Learning Analytics course
+ - This project was the part of Learning Analytics course in UDE

 # Version